kauahaymon/kauahaymon/README.md

 # Hello there!
 I'm Haymon! 🖐️

-👨🏻‍💻 - I'm a Back-End Developer.
+- 👨🏻‍💻 Back-End Developer.
+- 🎓 Associate's degree in System Analyse and Development.

 #